Skamt/BDAddons/LazyLoadChannels/README.md

 The main goal of **LazyLoadChannels** is to prevent channels from loading untill you choose to do so, solving all the issues mentioned above.

-You can chose to auto load a specefic channel, or a whole server. *DMs can be included in settings*
+You can chose to auto load a specefic channel, or a whole server.

 ## Preview